blockchain-dei/openscv/README.md

 <p>The taxonomy is visually available at https://openscv.dei.uc.pt and a summary is available in the next paragraphs.
 This repository also contains a dataset holding vulnerable and corrected versions of contracts, for each of the described vulnerabilities.</p>

-We traverse the taxonomy tree and present a brief description of all categories and individual vulnerabilities, which are identified according to the respective numbers in Figure 1.
-In order to keep the used space under reasonable limits, most of the descriptions consist of brief explanations.
-For further information, the reader may refer to (Vidal et al., 2023c) for further details and also examples.
-The exception to this is the first vulnerability discussed in the text (i.e., 1.1.1 Unsafe credit transfer), which, for illustrative purposes, we present with complete detail.

 <h2>1.
 Unsafe External Calls</h2>
 <p>This category represents a set of vulnerabilities in which there is an interaction between at least
 two contracts</p>